A. Schema format details

 default

-Indicates a default value used if no value is provided.
+A default value used if no value is provided.
+Removed in standard schema version 8.0.0.

 position